 - The Cash Receipt Journal window, where you manually post receipts to the relevant general ledger, customer, or other account by entering a payment line.
 You can either apply the receipt or refund to one or more open entries before you post the cash receipt journal, or from the customer ledger entries.

 Another part of managing receivables is to collect outstanding balances, including finance charges, and issue reminders.
-Dynamics 365 offers ways to do those things as well.
-For more information, see How to: Collect Outstanding Balances.
+Finance and Operations, Business edition offers ways to do those things as well.
+For more information, see Collect Outstanding Balances.

 The following table describes a sequence of tasks, with links to the topics that describe them.